jhiltonatr/java-challenge/readme.md

   - Employee salary must not be a negative number
   - Every employee belongs to 1 department
   - Every employee must have a name

+---
+## Personal

+- [x] I have more than 10 years experience in Java, from which 7 years have been with version 8 or later
+- [x] I have been working in Springboot related projects the last 5-6 years
+- [x] I have used several features of Spring, such as Spring Security, Spring Data, JmsListener, etc. in order to cover different types of requirements
+- [x] I have experience with code review process, SonarQube, and other auxiliary tools and practices that helps maintain a good codebase quality
+- [x] I am a person that focuses a lot in code quality, best practices and I like being proactive in proposing possible improvements that helps reduce the technical debt, operational support cost, error probability, etc.